Lutshke/Horizon/README.md

 # Horizon

 Dev Build of the Horizon Music Bot
-Horizon is a simple Music written in dotnet 5.0 by Me
+Horizon is written in C# by Sogga Conqueror of Femboys#9305

 ---

-Feature list:
+Supported Features:

 - Playing from Youtube, Soundcloud, Spotify and more comming
+- Playlist saving and loading system